Opinion: Verdict in Lübcke case encourages Germany's far-right scene | DW | 28.01.2021

 Lübcke spoke out in support of welcoming refugees to Germany and of the country's democratic principles

 Two years later, Lübcke was dead, shot at close range in front of his own home.
-His murderer, Stephan Ernst, was a right-wing extremist.
-His motive was his hatred of Germany's refugee policy and his hatred of the man who had come to incorporate it.
+His murderer, Stephan Ernst, was a right-wing extremist, motivated by his hatred of Germany's refugee policy and his hatred of the man who had come to incorporate it.

 Gauland did not know Ernst.
 There were no links between them, certainly no legal connections.
 And yet, there was a political bond.
 For years, the AfD fueled hate in Germany, pushing their supporters to rise up against refugees, migrants and political opponents.